G-Global Homotopy Theory and Algebraic K-Theory: toc toc G -global homotopy theory via monoid actions

-We call this the \emph{$G$-universal model structure} {universal model structure|seealso{$G$-universal model structure}} and its weak equivalences the \emph{$G$-universal weak equivalences}. {universal weak equivalence|seealso{$G$-universal weak equivalence}} It is simplicial, combinatorial, proper, and filtered colimits in it are homotopical.
+\begin{cor} The $G$-universal weak equivalences and fibrations are part of a unique model structure on $\cat{$\bm{\mathcal M}$-$\bm G$-SSet}$, which we call the \emph{$G$-universal model structure}. {universal model structure|seealso{$G$-universal model structure}} It is simplicial, combinatorial, proper, and filtered colimits in it are homotopical.
 A possible set of generating cofibrations is given by

 and a possible set of generating acyclic cofibrations by

 \end{cor}